Welcome to LoST – the essence of slow travel by walking, pedalling and paddling.

 Walking, cycling and paddling are means of moving through landscapes and engaging with them.
 They are human powered and, importantly, allow us to travel and engage very locally.

-What you will find is the spirit, the essence of slow travel and its positive impacts on landscapes, the communities that are part of them and us – the slow travellers who get LST in these places.
+What you will find in them is the essence of slow travel and its positive impacts on landscapes, the communities that are part of them and us – the slow travellers who get LST in these places.
 This is the ‘thinking’ and the ‘doing’ that lays foundations for losing ourselves in landscapes and our slow travels.

-The website is organised around four threads of LST – what LST is about, the LST traveller, the spirit and essence of riding, walking and paddling, and understanding the landscapes within which we travel.
+The website is organised around four threads of LST – what LST is about, the LST traveller, the essence of riding, walking and paddling, and understanding the landscapes within which we travel.
 The links below are your starting point.